Python-based version of the Barbieri/Van Hove phase shift calculation package for LEED/XPD modelling

-You can get the original Fortran source (& learn more about the phshift programs) from:
+You can get the original Fortran source (& learn more about the phsh programs) from:

 The phaseshifts package requires CPython 2.6 or later and also uses the numpy, scipy and periodictable packages.
-Currently, it has only been tested extensively with Python 2.7 on Windows, so there are no guarantees with other platforms.
+Unfortunately, it has only been tested extensively with Python 2.7, so your milage may vary.
 To perform a setup follow the steps below.

 Install the numpy, scipy and periodictable packages.

-On systems compatible with PyPI this can be done using the command:pip install numpy scipy periodictable
+On systems with PyPI this can be done using the command:pip install numpy scipy periodictable

 Or if you have the easy_install package:easy_install install numpy scipy periodictable